 Let them eat cake!
-It’s one of the most famous quotations in history, and it’s been attributed to Queen Marie Antoinette.
-And yet, it’s not something the wife of King Louis XVI actually said.
+It’s one of the most famous quotations in history, and we all think Queen Marie Antoinette said it.

 Instead of let them eat cake, you may have heard that Marie Antoinette said “Qu’ils mangent de la brioche,” which means let them eat brioche.
 (Brioche is a rich bread made from flour, sugar, milk, butter, and eggs.)

 She didn’t say this either.
 In fact, Marie Antoinette was a philanthropist, a queen, and a scapegoat of the French Revolution.

 So Who Said Let Them Eat Cake?

 The quote “let them eat cake” — or, technically, “let them eat brioche” — first appeared in philosopher Jean-Jacques Rousseau’s Confessions, written in 1765.
 In it, he wrote, “At length I remembered the last resort of a great princess who, when told that the peasants had no bread, replied: ‘Then let them eat brioche.'”

 Marie Antoinette didn’t marry Louis XVI or move to Versailles until 1770.

 It might have been Maria Theresa of Spain, the first wife of King Louis XIV and Queen of France from 1660-1683.
 In Marie Antoinette: The Journey, Antonia Fraser suggests Theresa said if the French do not have bread, they should eat the crust of the paté (la croûte de pâté).
 Honestly, we’re betting Louis XIV (aka pompous “Sun King”) said it or Rousseau simply made it up.